nascentxyz/yobot/FAQ.md

 **How do I get in touch with someone about Yobot?**
 Reach out over [discord](https://discord.gg/Kg2ca95cXf) and feel free to shout out to the team with an @team.

+**Community Asks**

+- Say gm.
+- Share feedback!
+- Become a memooor #🎨-memes
+- Help other community members.
+- Follow the rules 🙄 #📝-rules
+- Have Fun and Mint NFTs!